Bethlehem Public Library

 The director will be responsible for: proper specification of duties, direction and supervision of staff; care and maintenance of library property; adequate and proper selection of library materials in keeping with stated policies established by the board; efficient service to the public; and operation within the budget appropriation.

-The director will have the authority to appoint, promote or dismiss all employees.
-Such changes are reported at the next regular board meeting.
+The director will have the authority to select, promote or dismiss all employees.
+Such employment actions are reported at the next regular board meeting and are subject to approval by the board of trustees.

 The director or the director’s designee will attend all meetings of the board of trustees, may participate in discussion and offer professional advice, but cannot cast a vote.